cocoisland/beautiful-jekyll/_posts/2019-01-14-Straight_Line_Prediction_In_Topsy_Turvy_World.md

 ### Conclusion
 If things in nature stay the same over time and the root-cause-effect relationship is one-to-one, then Linear Regression will be the magical future predicting data model.
 Unfortunately nature operates under the laws of Entropy.
 What cause and effect in the past, does not guarantee to happen the same in the future as influenced by the laws of Entropy.
+In nature the root causes to an effect, are many and complex.

+Linear Regression prediction operates under the assumption that the future will occur exactly the same as the past and there are direct one-to-one root-cause-effect relationship.
 Hence Linear Regression remains a good conceptual learning data model, but practicality limited because the future remains unseen despite projections can easily be made.